Why HR Require Staff Training Apps6 min read - Insights

 Staff training apps guarantee HR teams that the above doesn’t occur.
 By having complete management over resources, and format of programmes, businesses can ensure that all training is set against strict criteria, and subsequently of value to all users.
 Adding to this, offering digital training also discards paper documents, which can easily be misplaced and/or time-consuming to process.

-During a time where enterprises are trialling new methods to retain their mobile-driven and flexible workforce, bespoke training and development apps must be deliberated amongst HR teams.
+Businesses have begun trialling new methods to retain their mobile-driven and flexible workforce. bespoke training and development apps must be deliberated amongst HR teams.
 As employees continue to use their mobiles to consume information both in and outside of the workplace, opportunities are available to capitalise on these growing trends, whilst saving costs in the process.
 And with 7 out of 10 employees claiming that training and development opportunities influence their decision to remain with a company, now is the time to act.